kiruba1981/IEEE-Latin-9599/README.md

 # **Results**

 Fig. 8:
-Presents the experimental results of the inverter output voltage and the load current corresponding to an input DC voltage of 400 V. This figure verifies the proper functioning of the inverter under rated input conditions and demonstrates the output voltage waveform quality and current response under load.
+Presents the experimental results of the inverter output voltage and the load current corresponding to an input DC voltage of 400 V. This figure verifies the proper functioning of the inverter under rated input conditions.

 Fig. 9:
 Shows the measured input voltage along with the voltages across the three capacitors (VC1, VC2, and VC3).
 These measurements are essential for validating the balancing performance of the capacitor voltages, which is crucial for stable inverter operation.